BAUDOTlab/Dream_Rare-X/README.md

 2) Building the Orphanet layer

-The second layer, here after refered to as the *Orphanet layer*, constains informations extracted from the Orphanet and HPO databases.
+The second layer, here after refered to as the *Orphanet layer*, contains information extracted from the Orphanet and HPO databases.
 It contains two types of nodes:

 - *Orphanet disease* nodes
 - *Phenotype* nodes